vtex-apps/search-result/README.md

 # VTEX Search Result

+## Description
 The VTEX Search Result app handles the result of a search and this app is used by the Dreamstore product.

-:loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.
+:loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.

 ## Release schedule